Updated: Feb 04, 2023

 "We had one roommate handle the communication with the property management company, as well as bills, so he’d let us know when things were due," Burke says.
 He and his other two roommates paid their share through the app and the first roommate used the money to pay the bills.

-Davis says you may want to have a backup plan if your roommates aren't comfortable paying through an app or your landlord prefers a check to mobile payments.
+Davis says you may want to have a backup plan if your roommates aren't comfortable paying through an app or if your landlord prefers a check to mobile payments.
 For instance, one person could be responsible for paying all the bills from their account and collecting each roommate's share in cash.

 Living with a roommate usually won't hurt your credit, unless your roommate fails to meet their obligations under the lease agreement or keep up with their part of bills that are in your names.
-If your utility bill goes unpaid, for instance, it could be sent to collections which could land on your credit report.
+If your utility bill goes unpaid, for instance, it could be sent to collections, which could land on your credit report.

 Last on the list of tips for living with roommates is having an exit strategy.
 You may not want to live with a roommate forever, after all.